A Small Orange Review: An Ethical Company for Your Hosting Needs?

 A Small Orange is a pretty good, middle of the road shared hosting provider:

 It isn’t for everyone, but their past performances indicate that they are a reliable hosting company.

-If you are looking an ethical company who are transparent, A Small Orange is a great option—compared to most providers, they give you more for less.
+If you are looking for an ethical company who are transparent, A Small Orange is a considerable option.